aloussase/gaya/docs/reference/basic-syntax.md

 Here's a list of Gaya keywords:

-- let
+- and
-- in
+- cases
 - do
-- unit
+- end
-- cases
+- for
 - given
+- in
+- include
+- let
+- not
+- or
 - otherwise
-- end
-- while
-- not
 - perform
-- and
-- or
-- include
+- unit
 - when
+- while

-That's a grand total of 15 (13 if you don't count `and` and `or`, since they are technically operators).
+That's a grand total of 16 (13 if you don't count `and` and `or`, since they are technically operators).